eclarke/mars/Readme.md

 `sample_label` should contain no spaces and a sample label can appear multiple times.
 MARS will yell at you if you violate either of these rules.
 Other columns are currently ignored and can be used for whatever you want.
+Any lines beginning with a '#' are considered comments and will be ignored.

 **Technical replicates:**
 If a sample was split among multiple barcodes, you can choose to give those barcodes the same sample label.
 MARS will pool the reads from all barcodes belonging to the same sample label during assembly steps.

-**Run metadata:**
-Additional run info can be encoded in the header in lines starting with '#' using the format `# key[tab]value`.
-(The key-value pairs are tab-separated so you can enter them in adjacent cells in Excel, etc and export as tab-separated list.)
-These will be automatically parsed as key:value pairs and added to the configuration file.

 Here is an example sample sheet: